-This proposal would increase the assessment rate collected from handlers for the 2021-22 and subsequent fiscal periods from \$0.463 to \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
+This rule increases the assessment rate collected from handlers for the 2021-22 and subsequent fiscal periods from \$0.463 to \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
 The Committee unanimously recommended 2021-22 fiscal period expenditures of \$8,472,263 and an assessment rate of \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears handled.
-The proposed assessment rate of \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears is \$0.005 higher than the current rate.
+The assessment rate of \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears is \$0.005 higher than the rate previously in effect.
 The volume of assessable fresh "summer/fall" pears and "winter" pears in the production area for the 2021-22 fiscal period is estimated to be 18,000,000 44-pound standard boxes or equivalent.
-Thus, the \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears should provide \$8,424,000 in assessment income (18,000,000 multiplied by \$0.468).
-Income derived from handler assessments, along with reserve funds and interest income, should be adequate to cover budgeted expenses of for the 2021-22 fiscal period.
+Thus, the \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears assessment rate should provide \$8,424,000 in assessment income (18,000,000 multiplied by \$0.468).
+Income derived from handler assessments, along with reserve funds and interest income, will be adequate to cover budgeted expenses for the 2021-22 fiscal period.

-Major expenditures recommended by the Committee for the 2021-22 fiscal period include \$391,047 for contracted administration, \$159,540 for industry development, \$964,476 for production research and market development, and \$6,930,000 for promotion and paid advertising for "summer/fall" and "winter" varieties of fresh pears.
-Budgeted expenses for these items for the 2020-21 fiscal period were \$388,520, \$172,000, \$997,394, and \$7,315,000, respectively.
+Major expenditures recommended by the Committee for the 2021-22 fiscal period include \$391,047 for contracted administration, \$159,540 for industry development, \$964,476 for production research and market development, \$27,200 for miscellaneous expenses, and \$6,930,000 for promotion and paid advertising for "summer/fall" and "winter" varieties of fresh pears.
+Budgeted expenses for these items for the 2020-21 fiscal period were \$388,520, \$172,000, \$997,394, \$28,200, and \$7,315,000, respectively.

-Due to a smaller estimated 2021-22 crop, the Committee recommended increasing the assessment rate to provide adequate income that, along with reserve funds and interest income, would cover the Committee's budgeted expenses for the 2021-22 fiscal period.
-Prior to arriving at this budget and assessment rate recommendation, the Committee discussed various alternatives, including maintaining the current assessment rate and, alternatively, increasing the assessment rate by a different amount.
-However, the Committee determined that the recommended assessment rate, along with reserve funds and interest income, should adequately fund budgeted expenses.
+The Committee recommended increasing the assessment rate due to a smaller crop and to provide adequate income, along with reserve funds and interest income, to cover the Committee's budgeted expenses for the 2021-22 fiscal period.
+Prior to arriving at this budget and assessment rate recommendation, the Committee discussed various alternatives, including maintaining the previous assessment rate and increasing the assessment rate by a different amount.
+However, the Committee determined that the recommended assessment rate, along with reserve funds and interest income, will adequately fund budgeted expenses.

-This proposed rule would increase the assessment obligation imposed on handlers.
+This rule increases the assessment obligation imposed on handlers.
 Assessments are applied uniformly on all handlers, and some of the costs may be passed on to growers.
-However, these costs would be offset by the benefits derived by the operation of the Order.
+However, these costs are expected to be offset by the benefits derived by the operation of the Order.

 The Committee's meeting was widely publicized throughout the Oregon and Washington pear industry.
 All interested persons were invited to attend the meeting and encouraged to participate in Committee deliberations on all issues.
 Like all Committee meetings, the June 3, 2021, meeting was a public meeting, and all entities, both large and small, were able to express views on this issue.
-Interested persons are invited to submit comments on this proposed rule, including regulatory and information collection impacts of this action on small businesses.
+Finally, interested persons were invited to submit comments on this rule, including the regulatory and information collection impacts of this action on small businesses.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35), the Order's information collection requirements have been previously approved by OMB and assigned OMB No. 0581-0189, Fruit Crops.
-No changes in those requirements would be necessary as a result of this proposed rule.
+No changes in those requirements will be necessary as a result of this rule.
 Should any changes become necessary, they would be submitted to OMB for approval.